ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 * Sandbox mode for development and testing.
 * Production mode when distributing applications through the App Store (or other enterprise distribution mechanisms).

 You must obtain separate certificates for your development and distribution environments.
 The certificates are associated with an App ID for the app that is the recipient of remote notifications.
 For production, you can create up to two certificates.
-Bluemix uses the certificates to establish an SSL connection with APNs.
+IBM Cloud uses the certificates to establish an SSL connection with APNs.

 1. Go to the Apple Developer website, click `Member Center`, and select `Certificates, IDs & Profiles`.
 2. In the `Identifiers` area, click `App IDs`.